-I haven’t always lived this like this, at some point things changed.
+I haven’t always lived like this, at some point things changed.

 As a kid I had no idea about what was harm.
 I lived on a farm.
 My clothes were hand made which I thought awful at the time – fittings, fittings and more fittings was too much standing in one place for me.
 I wore furs from the time I could remember what I wore.
 Little fur coats, a fur hat with pom-poms and even a muff.
 I had no idea fur coats were not the best use for animals.
 And, if I were in the wild, I would wear a fur coat sans the pom-poms.

-My clothes – although originally were hand-sewn, which my Swedish Lutheran mother proudly boasted about over top my custom designed birthday cakes – turned into hand-me-downs from my older cousin.
+My clothes – although originally were hand-sewn, which my Swedish-Lutheran mother proudly boasted over the top of my custom designed birthday cake – turned into hand-me-downs from my older cousin.
 No more custom clothes for me.
 One day mother was there controlling my clothes, the next… Evaporated.
 Gone.

 I cherished my new-for-me cool clothes from my cousin, Billy Jean.
 She was cool and so, of course, her clothes were cool no matter what she gave me.
-Billy Jean was happy, laughed a lot and so funny… She evaporated, gone at 22.
+Billy Jean was happy, laughed a lot and so funny… She too evaporated.
+Gone.

 That changed me.

 As an adult I have done my level best to not be a burden to this world or those around me.
-I have, recycled and bought recycled everything, in other words “used”, pass down, old, even though I can afford to buy new.
+I have recycled and bought recycled everything, in other words “used”, pass down, old, even though I can afford to buy new.
 My thinking has been, why create more if there already is enough?

 I bought farm fresh free-range meat and eggs until the lovely little farm was closed.
 I sensed shenanigans were afoot, and that farm got the crap end of the political stick.
 Which is a general way for the honorable guy.

 I even recycled horses, dogs, birds and cats for awhile.
-I took other people’s broken animals, healed them, trained them to understand humans (since humans are shit at understanding animals) and re-homed them with loving, responsible people.
+I took other people’s broken animals, unwanted creatures, healed them, trained them to understand humans (since humans are terrible at understanding animals) and re-homed them with loving, responsible people.
 You know what?
 The same people who created those wounded beings continued to do the same.
 They didn’t learn by my efforts.
 So I quit.